floragunncom/search-guard-docs/installation.md

 ### Generating a Client Certificate

 There are no special requirements for a client certificate, other than that it is signed with a Root CA that is trusted by all nodes.
 You do not need to specify a special SAN entry.
 As with server certificates, if you use the example scripts shipped with Search Guard SSL, this is already configured.
-For example, the script ```gen_client_cert.sh``` uses the follwing call to ```keytool``` to generate the certificate:
+For example, the script ```gen_client_cert.sh``` uses the following call to ```keytool``` to generate the certificate:

 ```
 keytool -genkey \